 2024 | Carlo Ancelotti | Real Madrid |

-Previous women’s Coach of the Year winner
+Previous women’s Coach of the Year winners

 Year | Coach | Team |